 A delicate balance of strawberries and sugar is the key to playing up the frizzante, Prosecco’s lightly sparkling quality, in this delicious sorbet from writer and food stylist Ellen Jackson.
 Sorbet is usually churned smooth in an ice cream maker, but these ingredients lend themselves equally well to granita.
 Made with the same ingredients as sorbet, granita is a feathery-light frozen dessert textured like shaved ice.

-3 cups ripe strawberries, lightly mashed with the back of a fork
+3 cups ripe strawberries, lightly mashed

 1/2 cup sugar